Home

 Fencing: Techniques of Foil, Epee and Sabre by Brian Pitman, 1988.
 Solid beginning to intermediate text.

 Fencing by Bac H. Tau, 1994(?).
 Includes thorough sections on training, tactics, and weapon repair.
-Deserves more attention than it has perhaps received.
+Excellent section on physical training for fencing.
+Deserves more attention than it has received.
+Highly recommended.

 Fencing: What a Sportsman Should Know About Technique and Tactics by David A. Tyshler and Gennady D. Tyshler, 1995.
-Good information but a very poor translation from Russian.
+Good information but a very poor, almost unintelligible at times, translation from Russian.
 Supplement with the Tyshler DVDs (available from many fencing equipment suppliers), or better yet, simply refer to the DVDs.
 David Tyshler is a Russian master and Olympic and world championship medalist; Gennady Tyshler is a leading Russian master.

 Foil Fencing by Muriel Bower [Muriel Taitt].
 Numerous editions from 1966 on, prefer the latest (1996, Muriel Taitt).
-Solid beginning foil text, used over the four decades by thousands of beginning fencers.
+Solid beginning foil text, used over the four decades by thousands of beginning fencers, including the compiler of this list of books.

 Foil and The Revised Foil by Charles Selberg, 1975 and 1993 respectively.
 Thorough and useful, with a good section on tactics.
 Prefer the 1993 Revised Foil.
 Selberg also produced an extensive selection of instructional videos.
-Now on DVD, they are available from American Fencers Supply.
+Now on DVD, they are available from Selberg Fencing at https://www.selbergfencing.com/.

 Basic Foil Fencing by Charles Simonian, 2005.
 A solid introductory text.